Software Developer vs. Software Engineer: What’s the Difference?

 Regardless of how you go about getting a coding education, what really matters is what you learn, what you create, and how you approach problem-solving.

-Because of the overlap between software developers and engineers, it should come as no surprise that there are often similarities in the interview process as well.
+Because of the overlap between software developers and software engineers, it should come as no surprise that there are often similarities in the interview process as well.
 You should definitely come prepared with a portfolio; employers like to see your past work.

 If you’re interviewing, you should also be prepared to tackle questions that test how you think.
 Developers are often expected to prove they can think creatively, while engineers usually need to prove they can tackle problems using mathematical and scientific approaches.